AxonIQ/axon-server-api/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for taking the time to draft up an issue for Axon Server!
+Thanks for taking the time to draft up an issue for the Axon Server API!
 Prior to starting off, please read the following:

 ## Usage Questions

-If you are having difficulty using Axon Server, please consider checking Axoniq Docs first if it answers your question: https://https://docs.axoniq.io/home/
+If you are having difficulty using the Axon Server API, please consider checking Axoniq Docs first if it answers your question: https://https://docs.axoniq.io/home/

 When the documentation does not cover the specific question you have, take the following into account: